Normal Distribution Calculator

 - How to use the normal distribution calculator

 How to use the normal distribution calculator

-This calculator has two modes of operation: as a normal CDF calculator and as an inverse normal CDF calculator.
+This calculator has three modes of operation: as a normal CDF calculator, as a probability to Z score calculator, and as an inverse normal distribution calculator.
 The first is useful in calculating the probability corresponding to the area under a normal curve below or above a given normal score (raw score).
 For example, one may want to compute a p-value as part of a test of statistical significance.
 It can also be used to determine the significance threshold corresponding to a given critical region specified by one or two standard scores.

 In the second mode the inverse CDF of the standard normal distribution is used to compute a standardized score (Z score) corresponding to the selected level of statistical significance, a.k.a. α (alpha) threshold.
 The calculator outputs a single z-score for the one-tailed scenario (use with a minus in front to change tails, if necessary) and the two z scores defining the upper and lower critical regions for a two-tailed test of significance.
 These can be used in the odd case where one is appropriate.

 In quantile mode computes the inverse distribution function (IDF) of any normal distribution given its mean, standard deviation, and a specific proportion (a.k.a. quantile).
 For example, to calculate the cut-off of the lower quartile (lower 25%) of a normal distribution simply enter 0.25.
 Likewise, enter 0.90 for the upper decile (upper 10%) cut-off.

 The precision setting determines how many numbers after the decimal point the output is to be rounded to.
 High accuracy output of up to 25 significant digits is supported.